Attorney general: Etymology

 In regard to the etymology of the phrase Attorney General, Steven Pinker writes that the earliest citation in the Oxford English Dictionary is from 1292: "Tous attorneyz general purrount lever fins et cirrographer" (All general attorneys may levy fines and make legal documents).
 The phrase was borrowed from Anglo-Norman French when England was ruled by Normans after the conquest of England in the 11th-century.
-As a variety of French, which was spoken in the law courts, schools, universities and in sections of the gentry and the bourgeoisie, the term relating to government got introduced into English.
-The phrase attorney general is composed of a noun followed by the postpositive adjective general and as other French compounds its plural form also appears as "attorneys generals".
+As a variety of French, which was spoken in the law courts, schools, universities and in sections of the gentry and the bourgeoisie, the term relating to government was introduced into English.

+The phrase attorney general is composed of a noun followed by the postpositive adjective general and as other French compounds its plural form also appears as attorneys generals.
 As compared to major generals, a term that also originates from French ("major-général") and also has a postpositive adjective, it also appears incorrectly as "attorney generals".
 While Steven Pinker writes: "So if you are ever challenged for saying attorney-generals, mother-in-laws, passerbys ... you can reply, 'They are the very model of the modern major general" (a reference to the Major-General's Song, from the operetta The Pirates of Penzance).

 The modern title of major general is a military rank in which the word "general" is not used as an adjective but as a noun, which can be pluralized.

 In modern public discourse, attorneys general are often referred to or addressed as “general”.
 In this construction, the word “general” is an adjective, and its use as a noun is incorrect.
-Attorneys general are not military officers, have no rank, and therefor should not be referred to as “general”.
+Attorneys general, despite carrying the title of "general", are not military officers and carry no rank.